MYRIA CHRISTOPHINI

 ‣ Christophini, M., 2011.
 Animating Peace.
 In: Animated Realities: Animation, Documentary and the Moving Image.
 23–24 June 2011, Edinburgh University, Edinburgh College of Art & 65th Edinburgh International Film Festival, U.K.

 ‣ Christophini, M., 2011.
 Animation screening and discussion.
 In: THATCamp Cyprus 2011, The Technologies and humanities Camp.
-06–07 September, Cyrus University of Technology, Cyprus.
+06–07 September, Cyprus University of Technology, Cyprus.

 ‣ Christophini, M., (2013) Animating peace: a practice investigation engaged with peace-building in Cyprus.
 PhD thesis, The Glasgow School of Art.